River ecosystem: Secondary consumers

 The secondary consumers in a river ecosystem are the predators of the primary consumers.
 This includes mainly insectivorous fish.
 Consumption by invertebrate insects and macro-invertebrates is another step of energy flow up the food chain.
 Depending on their abundance, these predatory consumers can shape an ecosystem by the manner in which they affect the trophic levels below them.
 When fish are at high abundance and eat lots of invertebrates, then algal biomass and primary production in the stream is greater, and when secondary consumers are not present, then algal biomass may decrease due to the high abundance of primary consumers.
 Energy and nutrients that starts with primary producers continues to make its way up the food chain and depending on the ecosystem, may end with these predatory fish.

 Decomposers

 The decomposers in a river system are composed of bacteria, fungi, protists, and many invertebrates like insects and snails.
 They are crucial to benthic food webs and in the river ecosystem as a whole.
-The bacteria in river ecosystems live mostly on decaying organic matter from animals and plants.
-The decomposing fungi in river ecosystems include saprotrophs living mainly on leaf litter and other submerged plant material.
+The fungi and bacteria in river ecosystems live mostly on decaying organic matter from animals and plants.
+The decomposing fungi in river ecosystems include saprotrophs, living on leaf litter and submerged wood, and other dead organic matierials.
 The protists include pseudofungi like oomycetes that also are found on leaves and submerged plant material.
 The invertebrates include arthropods and molluscs.
 Most benthic insects and certain snails are functionally classified as "shredders" that break down plant material.